yoavnavon/link-prediction/README.md

 ## Code Organization

 - Every Dataset (Dynamobi, Youtube, HepPh, Twitter) has it's own code file with the same name.
-Most of the training methods are in `dynamobi.py`
+Most of the training methods are in `dynamobi.py`.

+## Results and Notebooks Organization

+- All the results are in the folder `results/`.
+The ones with a number (e.g. 25_xx_.csv) denotes the day in February it was writen.
+The ones without a number where made before keeping track of the dates.

+- Latest performance visualizations are in the `vis2.ipynb`notebook.